 I have done all of this to help support my body in the healing process, but recently I discovered that my viral load did not decrease in the last month, which put me and my doctor on alert.
 I wonder, now, if I may have done something I should not ... and since I have already had a medication regimen that did not work, I would stress I wonder if my current regimen will continue to do the " trick".
 Translator's Note: I kept _truque_ word because it says a lot about the psyche of the author of the text and because sympathized with the focus)

 All I can do for now is to keep the hope that my current ART regimen has not stopped working and that everything will work out regardless of my personal feelings about the pills.

-I'm really grateful to all the men and women who fought and died to ensure that people like me have these pills to help us live healthier lives.
-Not a day goes by where I do not think of all the people who have succumbed to AIDS due to not having any treatment for it.
-I need to stop beating me for taking these pills and look for the good they do.
-I hope someday to be happy and know quebasta take one tablet daily, or live long enough to see the real cure for this virus.
+I am really grateful to all the men and women who fought and died to ensure that people like me have these pills to help us live healthy lives.
+Not a day goes by when I don't think of all the people who succumbed to AIDS due to not having any treatment for it.
+I need to stop beating myself for having to take these pills and look for the good of what they do.
+I hope one day to be happy and to know that it is enough to take one pill a day, or to live long enough to see the real cure for this virus.

 By Jason Q